xsens/xsens_dot_example_android/README.md

 Please report all bugs by [rasing an issue](https://github.com/xsens/xsens_dot_example_android/issues/new).

-You can also raise app development questions and feature requests of Xsens DOT in our [Community Forum](https://base.xsens.com/hc/en-us/community/topics).
+You can also raise app development questions and feature requests of Movella DOT in our [Community Forum](https://base.xsens.com/hc/en-us/community/topics).